 How to watch the H20 Halloween reboot movies in order:

-And we are back at it again, with Carpenter’s original leading the way.
-I mean, why not start your timeline with one of the best horrors in history, am I right?
+And we are back at it again, with one of the best thriller movies leading the way.
+I mean, why not start your timeline with one of the best horrors in history?
+Am I right?

 Halloween sets up the premise for Michael and Laurie once again and also introduces the backstory of Michael.
 Before you go into this timeline which is arguably a lot more focused on Laurie and Michael as characters, you are going to need this context.